OKRW_EAS_PERIODIC_VOLUME_LIMIT_POLICY

 Evaluation

-1. Check whether the sender holds a valid attestation under schema_uid.
+1. Check whether the sender holds a valid attestation under schemaUid (same lookup as EAS_POLICY).

-2. If yes → admit (no cumulative cap from this template).
+2. Attested → admit (no cumulative cap from this template).

 ReasonCode on rejection

-PeriodicVolumeAboveLimit — wallet UX: "daily/monthly limit reached for un-verified accounts; complete KYC to remove the cap, or wait until <window resets>".
+ExceededPeriodicVolume(uint256 maxLimit, uint256 value, uint256 resetAt) — wallet UX: "daily/monthly limit reached for unverified accounts; complete KYC to remove the cap, or wait until <resetAt>". resetAt is a unix timestamp.

 Typical usage

-• Travel Rule compliance: un-attested users capped at 1,000,000 OKRW per 24h (the FIU reporting threshold for some jurisdictions).
-Once a user completes KYC and gets the schema's attestation, the cap effectively disappears.
+• Travel Rule compliance: un-attested users capped at 1,000,000 OKRW per 24h (the regulatory reporting threshold for some jurisdictions).
+Once a user completes KYC and receives the schema's attestation, this template stops capping them.

-• Anti-fraud: pair with DENYLIST_POLICY and OKRW_EAS_TRANSFER_LIMIT_POLICY to bound damage from compromised un-attested accounts.
+• Anti-fraud layering: pair with DENYLIST_POLICY and OKRW_EAS_TRANSFER_LIMIT_POLICY to bound damage from compromised un-attested accounts.

-• The most common production deployment of all six templates — usually one of the first templates registered on a Maroo network.
+• One of the most common production deployments — usually among the first templates registered on a Maroo network.

 Source: maroo